Pelvic Pain After Sex or During Sex...A Warning Sign of a Vascular Disorder

 This improper drainage of blood causes pooling in the pelvic area causing unnecessary pain and a feeling similar to a "bowling ball stuck between the groin region."
 The pain subsides with lying down or placing the legs up to help with blood drainage.
 This also can cause very painful menstruation cycles, pain during sex, OR after sexual intercourse.

 The patient may not link their pelvic pain to a vascular issue because there are a lot of gynecological issues to rule out.
 The physician diagnosing this type of disorder must have a 360-view of all the possible causes of chronic pelvic pain before determining the best treatment option.
-Patients who link the pelvic pain to vascular problem indicate that they have poor blood circulation in the pelvic or groin region.
+Patients who link pelvic pain to a vascular problem indicate that they have poor blood circulation in the pelvic or groin region.

 Signs and Symptoms

-Pain location - Chronic lower abdominal and pelvic pain for more than 6 months described as dull, achy pain or pressure, however may be constant and persistent.
+Pain location - Chronic lower abdominal and pelvic pain for more than 6 months is described as dull, achy pain or pressure, however may be constant and persistent.

 Pain during or after sex - Pelvic pain is sometimes worse during and after sexual intercourse, during and after menstruation, and often accompanied by lower back and achiness/pain in the legs.

 Visible varicose veins - Presence of vulvar varicosities in 55% of patients that are associated with pain, swelling, and discomfort of the vulvovaginal area with prolonged sitting and/or standing, most common during pregnancy, however, can persist postpartum.

 Iliac venous compression - In the presence of iliac venous compression, varicosities of the inner thigh, the gluteal area with unilateral leg pain, and swelling are often reported.